Mar-a-Lago buttons up -- some -- in Trump's first year

 Trump, then a New York businessman with money to spend and a profile to raise, bought Mar-a-Lago in 1985 and turned it into his South Florida haven.
 The residence was eventually changed to a private club in 1995 and friends and colleagues who regularly traveled with Trump to Florida in those years say Trump felt just as home in Mar-a-Lago as he did in Trump Tower.

-"Mar-a-Lago is as much home to Trump as Trump Tower," Michael Caputo, a longtime Trump adviser, said if the club.
+"Mar-a-Lago is as much home to Trump as Trump Tower," Michael Caputo, a longtime Trump adviser, said of the club.
 "In Trump Tower, he is on a high floor, away from people.
 But Mar-a-Lago is the one place where, if he so chooses, he can be constantly interacting with people."

 Trump, Caputo said, was known to be "ultimately accessible" in Mar-a-Lago, in part, because members are "people in that club that have known Donald Trump for decades, longer than he has known Melania."